 PRO TIP: We strongly recommend creating a HubSpot Standards Guide that outlines plainly what your standards of organization are.
 This will make sure everyone at the company knows how to keep the portal organized.

-Use HubSpot Folders for Management
+Use HubSpot Folders for Content Management

 Folders are available for several key areas of HubSpot including website pages, landing pages, emails, workflows, and more.
 Folders can help you: